olovmelander/quadra/themes/README.md

 # 🎨 Themes

-This directory contains theme templates and documentation for Quadra's visual backgrounds.
+This directory contains theme templates and documentation for Serenity Blocks' visual backgrounds.

 ## 📋 Template